-On the other hand is the use of hindsight theory~\cite{DBLP:conf/podc/OHearnRVYY10,DBLP:conf/wdag/Lev-AriCK15,DBLP:conf/wdag/FeldmanE0RS18,DBLP:journals/pacmpl/FeldmanKE0NRS20}.
-We refer to the general reasoning principle behind hindsight theory as \emph{temporal interpolation}.
-That is, one proves lemmas of the form: if there existed a past state that satisfied property $p$ and the current state satisfies $q$, then there must have existed an intermediate state that satisfied $o$.
+\looseness=-1 Hindsight theory~\cite{DBLP:conf/podc/OHearnRVYY10,DBLP:conf/wdag/Lev-AriCK15,DBLP:conf/wdag/FeldmanE0RS18,DBLP:journals/pacmpl/FeldmanKE0NRS20} provides such a guiding principle, which we refer to as \emph{temporal interpolation}.
+One proves lemmas of the form: if there existed a past state that satisfied property $p$ and the current state satisfies $q$, then there must have existed an intermediate state that satisfied $o$.
 Such lemmas can then be applied, e.g., to prove the existence of a future-dependent linearization point in hindsight.
-Hindsight is 20/20, the arguments only involve forward reasoning, which often leads to a more intuitive proof than, say, prophecy-based arguments.
-Also, because the proof holds the entire computation in hand rather than just the present state, there is less need for introducing complex ghost state that captures historical information.
+Hindsight is 20/20, the arguments only involve forward reasoning, which is easier to automate than, say, prophecy-based arguments.

 One limitation of the existing hindsight theory is that it has only explored the general idea of temporal interpolation very narrowly.
 Concretely, it has been used only to prove hindsight lemmas about concurrent traversals of data structures.
 These are variations of statements of the form \emph{``if the current node $x$ of the traversal was reachable from the root at some point in the past ($p$), and $y$ is the successor of $x$ in the present state ($q$), then $y$ was reachable from the root at some point in the past~($o$)''}.
 We show that temporal interpolation applies more broadly in other contexts as well.